-Check the brake linings for minimum thickness (A).
+Check the brake linings for lining thickness A.

-Minimum thickness A ≥ 1 mm (≥ 0.04 in)
+≥ 1 mm (≥ 0.04 in) Minimum thickness (A)

-- " If the minimum thickness is less than specified: - Change the brake linings of the front brake. ◄ (□ p.
-84) - Check the brake linings for damage and cracking. - " If damage or wear is encountered: - Change the brake linings of the front brake. ◀ (의 p.
-84)
+If it is less than the minimum thickness:

+- Change the brake linings of the front brake. - (IIII p.
+90) - Check the brake linings for damage and cracking. - If there is damage or cracking: - Change the brake linings of the front brake.
+4 (III p.
+90) - Check that the brake linings are secured. - If the brake linings are not secured correctly: - Secure brake linings, replace with new parts if necessary.